PIP Timeline

 September 1973

-Publication of the first volume of the International Index to Film Periodicals, incl. indexing data from 1972.
-One free copy sent out to each FIAF member archive.
+Publication of the first volume of the International Index to Film Periodicals, containing all the indexing contributions from 1972.
+One free copy is sent out to each FIAF member archive.

 May 1974